ROTH BED 455

 The text is protected by copyright.

-The bed is characterized by its minimalist, no-frills design in Bauhaus style, which is based on high-gloss chrome-plated tubular steel.
-The bed is now also available with a powder-coated steel frame in deep black.
-The headboard and footboard are also made of this material, giving the bed a clear, modern and elegant look.
-The slatted frame is hooked into the headboard and footboard without any additional tools.
-This simple yet ingenious design makes it appear to float between them.
+The bed is characterized by its minimalist, uncluttered Bauhaus-style design, based on high-gloss chrome-plated steel tubing.
+It is now also available with a frame made of powder-coated steel in deep black.
+The headboard and footboard are also made of this material, lending the bed a clean, modern, and elegant aesthetic.
+The slatted base is simply hooked into the headboard and footboard without any additional tools.
+This simple yet ingenious construction creates the illusion that the base is floating between them.

 Versatile use

-Thanks to its design, the Roth bed can be used for sleeping, as a daybed, guest bed and also as a sofa.
-Thanks to its design and versatility, the Roth bed is suitable for private use as well as for use in properties such as hotels, business premises or offices.
-Especially when it comes to having both a seating area and an office bed in the office for on-call duty or long working days, the Roth bed is simply unbeatable.
+Thanks to its design, the Roth bed can be used for sleeping, as a daybed, guest bed, and even as a sofa.
+Due to its design and versatility, the Roth bed is suitable for both private homes and commercial spaces such as hotels, offices, or commercial premises.
+It is particularly ideal when the office needs to provide both a seating area and a bed for on-call shifts or long workdays.

 Three sizes – many options

-The Roth bed also scores points with its variants, as it is available in three different sizes: 90 x 200 centimetres as a single bed, 140 x 200 centimetres as a queen-size bed and 180 x 200 centimetres as a double bed or king-size bed (European dimensions).
-The headboard and footboard are available in either a high-gloss chrome-plated or powder-coated finish, while the bed frame is made of powder-coated steel.
-A sprung wooden slatted frame with adjustable head wedge is integrated into the bed frame.
-The bed can be optionally equipped and supplemented with a spring mattress, a large side roll and a small neck roll.
-As already mentioned, assembly is completely tool-free.
+The Roth bed also scores points for its versatility, as it's available in three different sizes: 90 x 200 centimeters as a single bed, 140 x 200 centimeters as a French bed or queen-size bed, and 180 x 200 centimeters as a double bed or king-size bed (European dimensions).
+The headboard and footboard can be selected in either high-gloss chrome or powder-coated finishes, while the bed frame is made of powder-coated steel.
+Integrated into the bed frame is a sprung slatted base with an adjustable headrest.
+The bed can be optionally equipped and complemented with a spring mattress, a large side roll, and a small neck roll.
+As mentioned previously, assembly requires no tools.

 Our conclusion

-Versatile, elegant and airy - the Roth bed in a two-piece design classics that is multifunctional.
-Bed, guest bed, daybed and sofa - this purist and no-frills relaxation and sleeping option does it all.
-Thanks to well thought-out construction details, no tools are required for assembly.
-Despite its stability, the Roth bed is easy for one person to push into place, which is essential when cleaning rooms suitable for allergy sufferers.
-The original Roth bed from Embru in all sizes and the original accessories at TAGWERC available.
+Versatile, elegant, and airy – the Roth bed is a timeless design classic that can be used in a variety of ways.
+Bed, guest bed, daybed, and sofa – this purist and uncluttered place to relax and sleep fulfills all these functions.
+Thanks to well-thought-out construction details, no tools are required for assembly.
+Despite its inherent stability, the Roth bed is also easy for one person to move into position, which proves invaluable when cleaning allergy-friendly rooms.
+The original Roth bed is from Embru in all sizes as well as the original accessories at TAGWERC available.

 • Frame